ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 If successful, the response from the helper is a `struct AggregateShare`.
 That same share may later be obtained by a GET request on the resource.

+Once it is created, an aggregate share cannot be mutated with a further `PUT` request.
+Subsequent `PUT` requests MUST be rejected by the helper.

 This is analogous to DAP-02's `POST /aggregate_share`.

 ###### A note on `BatchSelector.fixed_size`